cu-mkp/research-teaching-companion/content/resources/activity-sheets/activitysheet_tips-for-instructors.md

 - Make sure everyone takes as detailed notes as possible on their process, perhaps by recording on their phones or phone voice-to-text programs (to be transcribed later as lab or field notes)
 - Have the students take plenty of photos and videos as they work (and integrate them later into their lab or field notes or have them create an annotated slide deck/powerpoint in place of lab/field notes)
 - Remind them to work together on recording their experience (e.g., one person can take photos while the other does a step of the process, then they can switch)
-- In addition to recording by participants, it can be really useful to have an additional person who can take photos or videos who is not actively working on the activity (but this should not take the place of participants' own note- and photo-taking!)
+- In addition to recording by participants, it can be really useful to have an additional person who can take photos or videos who is not actively working on the process (but this should not take the place of participants' own note- and photo-taking!)

-## Adaptation and Flexibility
-- If things don’t go as planned, it’s okay.
-Sometimes the best learning comes from failure, reflection, and trying again
-- Facilitate a discussion with your students about what they would want to do differently if they did the process again; what have they learned or wished they knew before?
-- This is experimental learning, so process is more important than outcome
-- Seek feedback on how to improve the activity, its flow, set up, etc. for next time

 ## Why Devote All This Time and Effort to Hands-On Teaching?
-- We have found hands-on activities to be terrifically motivating for students (and instructors), with student creativity and enthusiasm exceeding all expectations
+- We have found hands-on activities to be terrifically motivating for students (and instructors), with student creativity and enthusiasm regularly exceeding all expectations
 - Students learn to learn in a new way
 - You and your students will ask new questions
 - New skills will humble and empower your students